Getting into Bhutan

-Traveling to Bhutan from India
+Travel to Bhutan from India

 Nationals of most countries require a visa to go to India.
 It is advised to get your transit or travel visa from your home country before traveling to Bhutan via India.
 You will be able to obtain a travel permit if you have a confirmed flight out of India.

-Traveling to Bhutan from Bangkok & Singapore
+Travel to Bhutan from Bangkok & Singapore

 Bangkok & Singapore has a list of countries that do not require a visa to enter the country.
 You may not have to apply for a transit visa if you are on the list of their visa-exempted countries.